How to Put String in a Weed Eater

 Depending on the type of weed eater you have, the string trimmer lines may attach differently.
 For most models, you’ll need to locate the hole or notch in the spool.
 Then, insert one end of the string so it stays secure.
 Do this for however many strings your weed eater has.

-If you have a speed feed trimmer, thread the string through one eyelet and out the other.
-Pull it through until it’s an even length on both sides.
+If you have a speed feed trimmer, thread the line through one eyelet and out the other until it’s even on both sides.

 7. Wind up the string